MattCrutchley/shoppinglist/README.md

 The below risks have been taken into account prior to the development of the app and have been mitigated where possible.

-please click [here](https://github.com/MattCrutchley/shoppinglist/tree/master/images/Risk_assesment.png) for a higher resolution image
+Please click [here](https://github.com/MattCrutchley/shoppinglist/tree/master/images/Risk_assesment.png) for a higher resolution image

 ![Risk assesment](images/Risk_assesment.png)

 ### Deployment
 The app was deployed to Azure using Jenkins as a CI server, the data is stored in an Azure managed database, webhooks on github trigger Jenkins running a series of tests on a seperate VM, if these are sucsessful another Jenkins job will then run to redeploy the application.

-please click [here](https://github.com/MattCrutchley/shoppinglist/blob/mulitilist/images/CI_pipline.jpg) for a higher resolution image
+Please click [here](https://github.com/MattCrutchley/shoppinglist/blob/mulitilist/images/CI_pipline.jpg) for a higher resolution image

 ![CI pipeline](https://github.com/MattCrutchley/shoppinglist/blob/mulitilist/images/CI_pipline.jpg)

-please click [here](https://github.com/MattCrutchley/shoppinglist/blob/mulitilist/images/Cloud_infastructure.png) for a higher resolution image
+Please click [here](https://github.com/MattCrutchley/shoppinglist/blob/mulitilist/images/Cloud_infastructure.png) for a higher resolution image
 ![Cloud infrastructure](https://github.com/MattCrutchley/shoppinglist/blob/mulitilist/images/Cloud_infastructure.png)